-The Doctor of Philosophy (Ph.D.) in Space Operations degree is a unique program designed to meet the long-standing needs of today's space industry.
-The Ph.D. in Space Operations program provides students with the opportunity to conduct extensive and sustained, original research at the highest level in the field of Space - both commercial and deep space exploration.
-The Ph.D. in Space Operations is designed to meet the demands of the highest-skilled professionals to become leaders who will be involved in the advancement, expansion and support of the Space Operations environment on a large and small scale.
-The Ph.D. in Space Operations is for current professionals in the field who desire to elevate their skills to the highest level and to contribute to the body of knowledge in Space Operations.
+The PhD. in Project Management degree provides students with the opportunity to conduct extensive and sustained original research at a high level in the field of Project Management.
+This unique master program is designed to meet the demands of the skilled professionals to become the leaders in management who will be involved in the advancement, expansion, and support of large- and small-scale projects.
+The pressures for increased revenue, lower costs, sustained profit margins, higher quality, and resource allocations are more demanding now in a competitive global environment than in the past.
+The Ph.D. in Project Management is for current professionals in the field who desire to elevate their skills to a higher level and contribute to the body of knowledge in Project Management.